Union de Transports Aériens: Formation and early years

-UTA during the 1980s
+1980s and merger with Air France

 In 1986 the French government unexpectedly decided to relax its policy of neatly dividing traffic rights for scheduled air services between Air France, Air Inter and UTA, without any route overlaps between them.
 The regulatory framework governing France's air transport sector at the time dated from 1963.
 It had prevented the country's three main scheduled airlines from operating outside their respective spheres of influence and competing with each other.
 The French government's decision to adopt a less rigid interpretation of its policy gradually reversed both of these rules.
 It therefore enabled UTA to launch scheduled services to new destinations within Air France's sphere of influence, in competition with that airline, for the first time.
 Paris — San Francisco became the first route UTA served in competition with Air France non-stop from Paris.
 (Air France responded by extending some of its non-stop Paris – Los Angeles services to Papeete, Tahiti, which competed with UTA on the Los Angeles – Papeete sector.)
 UTA's ability to secure traffic rights outside its traditional sphere of influence in competition with Air France was the result of a successful campaign it had mounted to lobby its government to enable it to grow faster, thereby becoming a more dynamic and more profitable business.
 During that time, UTA also planned to launch a short-haul European feeder network, which was to be operated by its Aéromaritime subsidiary.
 In the event, these plans were scuppered by a long-running, bitter industrial dispute between UTA's management and the unions representing the majority of pilots at Aéromaritime as well as at UTA itself.
 The dispute was about the introduction of new, lower pay scales at Aéromaritime to prepare it for the competition it was likely to face at the hands of Europe's new breed of much lower cost, aggressively expanding independent airlines, as exemplified by UK-based Air Europe at that time.
 It lasted for the better part of a year from the end of 1988 until October 1989 and resulted in the grounding of both Aéromaritime and UTA during that period.
 UTA's plans for a European feeder network were also overtaken by its subsequent merger with Air France.